cemondri/eeg-seizure-detection/README.md

 ## Results & The Leakage Problem
 The core findings of the project highlight the difficulty of generalization:

 * **Patient-independent testing (AUC vs. Recall):** When tested on an unseen patient, the average recall is only **~28%**.
-However, the **AUC is ~0.865**.
+However, the **ROC-AUC is ~0.865**.
 This means the model separates seizure epochs from non-seizure epochs quite well.
 The low recall comes from the default 0.5 threshold, not from a lack of discriminative power.
 * **The threshold trade-off:** Lowering the threshold (e.g., to 0.3) pushes the recall up to ~37%, but the false alarms (false positives) also increase.
 This is the classic precision-recall trade-off.
 * **Patient-specific testing:** When the model is evaluated on a patient it trained on, the average recall jumps to **~84.5%**.
 * **Huge variance between patients:** In the patient-independent test, the recall across different folds ranges from 0% to ~60%.
 The model completely misses some patients.
 This makes the "seizures are highly patient-specific" finding very concrete.